JOJ0/synadm/README.md

 *Note: When installed like this, code-changes inside the repo dir will immediately be available when executing `synadm`.
 This could also be used as a quick way to just stay on top of synadm's development.*

+#### How can I help?

+* Install synadm and report back weather the installation process worked on the OS you're running.
+* Read the [docs about the Synapse admin API's possibilities](https://github.com/matrix-org/synapse/tree/master/docs/admin_api), pick a feature, implement it and send a pull-request.
+* If you really have no idea of coding at all, you can still help me prioritize what to code next: Pick a feature from the docs just mentioned, open a github issue in this repo and tell me what it is.

+Thanks in advance for any help!
+I can't do this without you!

+#### Get in contact / feedback / support

+If you have anything on your mind and think a github issue or pull-request is not the right form, just join the public Matrix room #synadm:peek-a-boo.at to talk about it.